BirdeeHub/make_minesweeper_tutorial/README.md

 Author: Robin DeBoer

-There was no minesweeper game on the store that allowed you to actually set the size of the field or the number of bombs or lives.
+I couldn't easily find a minesweeper game on the store that allowed you to actually set the size of the field or the number of bombs or lives...

 So I made one!

-Mostly I just wanted to learn Java.
+Mostly I just wanted to learn some Java.

 ![Screenshot](./Screenshot.png)

+(also you can 1.5 click without waiting for mouse release, and always hit a 0 first click and you can turn off the question marks)

 You can learn too!
 Source code is included with the installer, as well as a compile script, which will update your actual installed version of the game that you can run from your start menu.